 We think Verizon Connect has some of the best features and plans in the industry.
-But, when it comes to choosing the right Fleet Management solution for your business, it's vital that you make an informed choice.
-We recommend using our simple fleet management price comparison form as an effective starting point.
+But you should make an informed choice, so we'd recommend using our simple fleet management price comparison form as a starting point.
 It only takes a moment to fill out, and can help you to compare quotes, tailored for the size and needs of your business.

 Compare Verizon Connect Reveal prices with a tailored quote for your business

 Verizon Connect Reveal is one of the most widely used fleet tracking systems available today.
 That doesn't mean they've rested on their laurels, however.
-The past few years have seen major innovations in hardware quality and connectivity speeds, and Verizon Connect’s Fleet Management System has taken full advantage.
 Fleet managers can use an online desktop/mobile dashboard to both gather data and send messages from a central location.
 The system includes free installation for tracking units that are hardwired into your engines, and a mobile app that each driver can use to read the latest data.

 Fleetmatics Reveal is now Verizon Connect Reveal

 Verizon bought the Dublin-based telematics company Fleetmatics way back in August 2016 for $2.4 billion.
 They've since folded the support teams for Fleetmatics services like Reveal and Work into the Verizon Connect team, and, in March 2018, officially turned Fleetmatics Reveal into Verizon Connect Reveal, creating a single service out of its portfolio of fleet and mobile work management solutions.
-They've also debuted a new field service solution, Verizon Connect Field Service Dispatch, as of August 1st, 2019.
+They've also debuted a field service solution, Verizon Connect Field Service Dispatch.

 The rebranded Verizon Connect Reveal comes along with a revamped interface and additional features, which we'll cover in more depth below.